Herbert Holmes à Court

-Vice-Admiral the Hon.
-Herbert Edward Holmes à Court (16 February 1869 – 21 October 1934) was an officer of the Royal Navy.
+Vice-Admiral Herbert Edward Holmes à Court (16 February 1869 – 21 October 1934) was an officer of the Royal Navy.
 His commands included HMS Revenge, HMS St Vincent, and the Royal Naval College, Osborne.

 Early life

 Holmes à Court was the fifth of the seven sons of William Leonard Holmes à Court (1835—1885), a Deputy Lieutenant of the Isle of Wight and the eldest son and heir of William à Court-Holmes, 2nd Baron Heytesbury.
 His mother was a cousin of the Heytesbury family, Isabella Sophia, daughter of the Rev. Richard à Court Beadon, Vicar of Cheddar, Somerset, and a grand-daughter of Annabella à Court, sister of the first Lord Heytesbury.
 His six brothers included the third and fourth Lords Heytesbury, and he also had three sisters.

 Born at Codford St Peter, his early years were spent around Heytesbury in Wiltshire, and in July 1882, aged thirteen, he joined the Royal Navy training ship HMS Britannia at Dartmouth.